 If you allow rust and crud to build up on some parts of a guitar string and use a file to remove metal from other parts of the string then the pitches of the harmonics will be altered.
 Similarly, the non-uniform taper of the tubing in a brass instrument leads to a set of bugle tones somewhat different from the ideal.
 Every make of tuba is different in that respect.

-But if the bugle tones were exactly like the harmonics on a brand-new guitar string, the fifth partial would still be flat because its frequency would be precisely 5 times the fundamental frequency.
-(F5 = 5 × F1) The “untempered major third” between the 4th and 5th partials is a frequency ratio of F5/F4 = 5/4 = 1.25.
-The major third in an equal-tempered scale is four semitones, so its frequency ratio is S4 = or 1.25992.
+But even if the bugle tones were exactly like the harmonics on a brand-new guitar string, the fifth partial would still be flat because its frequency would be precisely 5 times the fundamental frequency.
+(F5 = 5 × F1) The "untempered major third" between the 4th and 5th partials is a frequency ratio of F5/F4 = 5/4 = 1.25.
+The major third in an equal-tempered scale is four semitones, so its frequency ratio is S4, which comes out to approximately 1.25992.
 The fractional difference between those two frequencies is:

 The seventh partial is hardly ever used on valved instruments because it is very flat for similar reasons.
 But trombonists use it all the time, adjusting their slide positions for correct pitch.
 Calculating how flat it should be and how much slide adjustment would be needed to use it is left (for now) as an exercise for the reader.
 If your instrument has a 5th valve you may be able to find some exotic alternate fingerings using the 7th partial.